Daniele Barbaro: Biography

+In 1550, while still in England the Pope selected Barbaro as Patriarch of Aquileia an ecclesiastical appointment that required the approval of the Venetian Senate.
+His appointment may have been secret (in pectore) to avoid causing diplomatic complications.
+Barbaro also served as a representative at the Council of Trent.
+Barbaro was also elected official historian of the Republic of Venice, succeeding Cardinal Bembo.

 On the death of his father, he inherited a country estate with his brother Marcantonio Barbaro.
 They commissioned Palladio to design their shared country home Villa Barbaro, which is now part of a World Heritage Site.
 Palladio and Barbaro visited Rome together and the architecture of the villa reflects their interest in the ancient buildings they saw there.
 The interior of the villa is decorated with frescoes by Paolo Veronese, who also painted oil portraits of Daniele; one reproduced in this article shows him dressed as a Venetian aristocrat, the other shows him in clerical dress.

 Barbaro died in Udine.
 His will refers to his collection of purchased and constructed astronomical instruments.
 Daniele renounced his inheritance in favor of his brother Marcantonio and was buried in an unmarked grave behind the Church of San Francesco della Vigna instead of the family chapel there.
 Daniele commissioned the church's altarpiece of The Baptism of Christ (c.
 1555) by Battista Franco.